read_dump file Nstep field1 field2 ... keyword values ...

 read_dump dump.file 5000 x y z read_dump dump.xyz 5 x y z format xyz box no read_dump dump.xyz 10 x y z format molfile box no reader xyz "../plugins" read_dump dump.dcd 0 x y z format molfile box yes reader dcd read_dump dump.file 1000 x y z vx vy vz format molfile box yes reader lammpstrj /usr/local/lib/vmd/plugins/LINUXAMD64/plugins/molfile read_dump dump.file 5000 x y vx vy trim yes read_dump ../run7/dump.file.gz 10000 x y z box yes read_dump dump.xyz 5 x y z box no format xyz read_dump dump.xyz 10 x y z box no format molfile xyz ../plugins read_dump dump.dcd 0 x y z format molfile dcd read_dump dump.file 1000 x y z vx vy vz format molfile lammpstrj /usr/local/lib/vmd/plugins/LINUXAMD64/plugins/molfile

 Read atom information from a dump file to overwrite the current atom coordinates, and optionally the atom velocities and image flags and the simluation box dimensions.
 This is useful for restarting a run from a particular snapshot in a dump file.
-See the read_restart and read_data commands and the restart2data tool for alternative methods to do this.
+See the read_restart and read_data commands for alternative methods to do this.
 Also see the rerun command for a means of reading multiple snapshots from a dump file.

 Note that a simulation box must already be defined before using the read_dump command.
 This can be done by the create_box, read_data, or read_restart commands.
 The read_dump command can reset the simulation box dimensions, as explained below.